dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-convolution.md

 ![IMG](/images/conv2.png)
 ![IMG](/images/conv3.png)

-> Why 3x3 filter is the best.
+### Why 3x3 filter is the best.

-Accoding to the paper from Max Zeiler 17.3.3346
+According to the [paper](https://cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) from Max Zeiler.
+17.3.3346

 ### Few more tips about convolution